abdalmoniem/AVR4L/README.md

 		note: replace `YOUR_USER` with your linux user

 2. Upload fails with message `sudo no tty present and no askpass program specified`:
-	AVR-Studio requires super user permissions to upload sketches, but has not been run as root (sudo), so when it tries to issue a command with sudo, there is no way for it to get the root password, so you can either:
+	AVR4L requires super user permissions to upload sketches, but has not been run as root (sudo), so when it tries to issue a command with sudo, there is no way for it to get the root password, so you can either:
-	1. `sudo avr-studio` from a terminal
+	1. `sudo avr4l` from a terminal
 	2. or prevent sudo commands from requesting passwords:

 		in a terminal type: